2025 COTA Local Rules and Regulations

 C. Dynamic Disqualification occurs when the dynamic rating of a player (e.g. self-rated or playing with a rating reduced by appeal) exceeds the maximum tolerance for their specified level three times during the year (consisting of all league matches except retirements received, in the Adult 18 & Over, 40 & Over and 55 & Over divisions through the Section Championships).
 More information on dynamic ratings can be found on the USTA website.

-IX.
-State Championships
+X. State Championships

 A. Each team that wins a specific level of local league competition shall be entitled to advance to the next level of competition.